SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 :Programming Hint:

-    Some JSON libraries do not allow all JSON values in their (de-)serialisation functions.
+    Some JSON libraries do not allow all JSON values in their (de-)serialization functions.
     Whether or not a JSON value is a valid JSON text, is controversial, see this `stackoverflow issue <https://stackoverflow.com/questions/19569221>`_
     and :rfc:`8259`.